 Despite remaining in a public beta phase for eight years, Google Domains is now open for anyone to buy a domain name.

-With over 300 domain name extensions and endings, you’re more than likely able to create your next brand using Google Domains.
+With over 300 domain name extensions and endings, you’re more than likely able to create your next brand with Google Domains.

-Buying a domain name though Google is also as easy and simple as, well, running a Google search!
+Buying a domain with Google domains is also as easy and simple as, well, running a Google search!

 Google Domains Review